riarosegarg/ATLA-Weather-App/README.md

-This is an Avatar the Last Air Bender Weather App where different characters represent different conditions in the sky. 🔥🌊🌪🌍
+This is an Avatar the Last Air Bender Weather App where various characters represent different conditions in the sky. 🔥🌊🌪🌍
 ----------------------------------------------------------------------------------------------------------------------------------------------------

 • Aang: mist, fog, haze